rylerbleau/SpaceGameTesting/README.md

 1. Click the big green 'Code' button, opening a dropdown

-2. click 'Download Zip'

-2a. if you have git installed you can do it that way as well, if so skip step 3
+2. click 'Download Zip'.
+NOTE: if you have git installed you can clone it that way as well, if so skip step 3

 3. export the zip to somewhere on your computer, make sure to remember where it is!